rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-policy.md

 The [Create a scaling
 group](/how-to/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-policy "Creatng Scaling Groups") article describes how to set the parameters for scaling policies through the scaling group configuration.
-This section discusses the Autoscale current policy options and how group configurations affect policy execution.
+This section discusses the Auto Scale current policy options and how group configurations affect policy execution.
 A scaling policy determines what actions are taken on your scaling group and when they are taken.
 You can create scaling policies for an existing